jasminechau2/where-do-you-vibe/README.md

 viewable on whereisyourvibe.com

-or npm start at the root level and also at /client/ to run locally
+or npm install and then npm start at the root level and also at /client/ to run locally